ying-li-python/Data-Analysis/Stock_VBA_analysis/README.md

 Wall Street stock analysis (VBA scripting)

-Description: This folder has a VBA script that reads stock market values for 2014, 2015, and 2016 in excel and creates a summary table for each ticker including Yearly Change, Percent Change, and Total Stock Volume.
+Description: This folder has a VBA script that reads stock market values for multiple years (2014, 2015, and 2016) in excel and creates a summary table for each ticker including Yearly Change, Percent Change, and Total Stock Volume.
 Additional table shows the greatest % increase and % decrease for that year.

-Below is are the results
+Below are the results.

 For 2014:
 <html>